mengwox/C-Notebooks/Exercise.md

 Exercise 1-3.
 Modify the temperature conversion program to print a heading above the table.

 Exercise 1-4.
 Write a program to print the corresponding Celsius to Fahrenheit table.

+Exercise 1-5.
+Modify the temperature conversion program to print the table in reverse order, that is, from 300 degrees to 0.
+    done

+Exercise 1-6.
+Verify that the expression getchar() != EOF is 0 or 1.
+    done

+Exercise 1-7.
+Write a program to print the value of EOF
+    done

+Exercise 1-8.
+Write a program to count blanks, tabs, and newlines.
+    done

+Exercise 1-9.
+Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.

+Exercise 1-10.
+Write a program to copy its input to its output, replacing each tab by \t, each backspace by \b, and each backslash by \\.
+This makes tabs and backspaces visible in an unambiguous way